How to select the right industrial chiller

 Specifying a Chiller Installation

-These specifications consider factors such as the process fluid mixture, the cooled temperatures required, pressure levels, desired flow rates, and more.
+Plant managers need to consider factors such as the process fluid mixture, the cooled temperatures required, pressure levels, desired flow rates, and more.

-Process Fluid Performance
+- Process Fluid Performance

 Cooling fluids must be compatible with the industrial chiller.
-The process of cooling fluid is typically a blend of propylene glycol or ethylene, combined with up to 50 per cent water.
+The process of cooling fluid is typically a blend of propylene glycol or ethylene, combined with up to 50 percent water.
 This manages setpoint temperatures at the end of the range.
 Operators often add a corrosion inhibitor to prevent seal degradation, too.

 With the latest Atlas Copco industrial chillers, their centrifugal pumps are made from stainless steel to avoid rust particles, corrosion, and potential breakdowns.
-A low refrigerant charge is required, too, because of the use of aluminium condensers in their chillers.

-Cooling Fluid Temperature
+- Cooling Fluid Temperature

-Process Flow and Pressure Requirements
+- Process Flow and Pressure Requirements

-Chiller Operating Environment and Spatial Constraints
+- Chiller Operating Environment and Spatial Constraints

 Heat dissipation by air-cooled chillers is needed to avoid overheating.
 The chiller operating environment is a significant factor here, and a rising ambient air temperature reduces potential heat transfer.